levi-digitals/eleven-weeks-cli/readme.md

 - 11 visible weeks (3 past, current, 7 future) + header row (day names) + month indicator column.
 - Time display: hours (rows 1–5) and minutes (rows 7–11) encoded as two 3×5 digits each, separated by a blank row (row 6) and a blank spacer column (column 4).
 Columns used for digits: 1–3 and 5–7.
 - Arrow key navigation (left/right by day, up/down by week); current day pre‑selected.
-- Month indicator column shows the month (short name) for each week (anchored to the week’s mid date).
+- Month indicator column shows the month (short name) for each week (anchored to the week’s mid date) only once per month.
+- Dynamic current week highlight (follows today’s week as you scroll; not anchored to a fixed row).
-- Configurable (flags today, more theming to come): week start day (0=Sun..6=Sat), 12‑hour vs 24‑hour clock.
+- Configurable flags: week start day (0=Sun..6=Sat), 12‑hour vs 24‑hour clock, theme selection.
+- Weekend header labels use a lighter style (and optional background) for quick scanning.
 - Strongly typed TypeScript core.

 ## Requirements